A Whistleblower Lawyer Provides Important Protection You Need/

-Workers who identify wrong doing by employers and want to speak out may feel they need protection.
-A Tampa whistleblower attorney is the resource a worker needs to ensure they can safely blow the whistle without fear.
+Workers who identify wrongdoing by employers and want to speak out may feel they need protection.
+A Tampa whistleblower lawyer is the resource a worker needs to ensure they can safely blow the whistle without fear.

 Feldman Legal Group represents employees throughout Florida and Georgia in whistleblower litigation.
 Our Tampa whistleblower attorneys have helped workers who exposed wrongdoing obtain compensation for their sacrifices.
 Our accomplished trial lawyers have litigated on behalf of plaintiffs and the defense, including federal whistleblower claims (Whistleblower Protection Act) and whistleblower claims under state jurisdiction (Florida Whistleblowers Act).
 We also pursue qui tam lawsuits, in which a person who exposes a company’s fraud can claim a percentage of any money the government recovers in its prosecution.